Frisbee Dog World Championship: AWI

 In 2006 the AWI World Championship event was run by another disc dog competition organization, the UFO.
 The UFO ran the Ashley Whippet Invitational World Championship as the final event of its season.
 Competitors qualified for the UFO Finals - AWI World Championships by earning points in the UFO World Cup Series or by finishing in the top 15 at a semi-final event.

 In 2007, the UFO ran its own Final event, in Dallas, Texas.
 The AWI World Championships returned to Scottsdale, this time with Hero Disc running the event.
 The event in 2007 featured a qualifier in Naperville, Illinois on September 1.
 The top 25 teams qualified for the final event.
 There was a second qualifier held in Scottsdale on Friday November 2.
 The top 25 teams from this qualifier joined the qualifiers from Illinois and Japan.

-In 2008, Hero Disc moved the AWI World Championship to La Mirada California, with the final day of the event being held at Knott's Berry Farms in Anaheim, California.
+In 2008, Hero Disc moved the AWI World Championship to La Mirada California, with the final day of the event being held at Knott's Berry Farms in Buena Park, California.
 The event was once again supported by 2 USA qualifying events-Naperville, Illinois and the Friday qualifier at the finals event.
 A qualifying event in Japan supplied several Japanese teams as well.

 In 2009, the AWI World Championships was moved to Naperville, Illinois, where it was held on Labor Day weekend in conjunction with a UFO Major.
 The event was held without any qualifying events, and was once again an "all comer" meet.